 Once you’ve found what you’re looking for, you can either check out immediately by pressing the Buy Now button or Add to Cart (beta).
 Selecting Buy Now will take you to our checkout page where you can also purchase add-on items like Accident Protection Plan for items like phones, Express Shipping (if provided by the seller), and even accessories like an extra Lightning cable for your iPhone.

 To finish the checkout process, simply choose from the various payment options (PayPal, PayPal Credit, or PayPal Guest), after which you’ll receive email receipts for your purchase.
-Don’t forget that for every item purchased in the marketplace, you’ll receive two payment confirmations: one for the purchased item and a separate charge for Swappa’s sale fee (which was already included in the listing price).

 4. Receive your device